MetaMask/snap-7715-permissions/packages/gator-permissions-snap/docs/architecture.md

    - This helps maintain clear boundaries between components

 3. **Functional Dependencies**
-   - Permission-specific logic is implemented through functional dependencies
+   - Permission-specific logic is implemented through functional dependencies on each `PermissionModule`
    - Each function has a single responsibility (parse, validate, append caveats, etc.)
-   - The orchestrator coordinates these functions without knowing their implementation details
+   - The grant pipeline coordinates these functions without knowing their implementation details

 4. **Dependency Injection**
    - Components receive their dependencies from the entrypoint, not from callers